Hem x 6, the Institut Suédois feels like home

 About Swedish Design Moves

 Swedish Design Moves is a programme that aims to increase the international awareness of Swedish design (including architecture, fashion and furniture/accessories) and is commissioned by the Swedish Government.
 The programme is led by Visit Sweden in collaboration with Architects Sweden, Swedish Fashion Council, the Swedish Federation of Wood and Furniture (TMF) and Svensk Form – The Swedish Society of Crafts and Design.
-Swedish Design Moves initiates and co-organizes projects around the world,among others in Paris in collaboration with the Swedish Institute.
+Swedish Design Moves initiates and/or co-organizes projects around the world, among others in Paris in collaboration with the Swedish Institute.